Smoky • Creamy • Oven-Baked

 Heat a skillet over medium.
 Add shredded chicken, diced onion, paprika, garlic powder, cumin, salt, and pepper.

-Cook, stirring gently, until the chicken is heated through and has reached a safe internal temperature.
+Cook, stirring gently, until the chicken reaches a safe internal temperature of 165°F (74°C).

 Remove from heat and set aside.